Load Bank Testing- Essential Generator Maintenance

 The last thing you want to find out in an emergency is that your standby generator cannot provide the full power you need from it.
 Load bank testing allows a standby generator to be tested and exercised to verify its overall reliability and its ability to run at its full rated kW output.

 During the generator load test, a Duthie Power technician monitors critical engine parameters such as: oil pressure, engine temperature, fuel pressure, etc. These readings are recorded to show that once the unit reaches full rated load, it runs at normal operating temperatures and pressures.

 Wet Stacking – As Dirty As It Sounds

 Weekly no-load testing is how most generator owners exercise their standby generators.
 The problem with this practice is under-loading a generator can lead to ‘wet stacking’- when unburned fuel and soot accumulate in the engine exhaust.
 Wet stacking can manifest in black exhaust and pooling fuel oil, and it is damaging to the engine’s efficiency and life span.
 A buildup of wet stacking is also a fire danger.

 Annual generator load testing allows the engine to reach its full operating temperature, so it burns out accumulated fuel and prevents wet stacking.
 This ensures the engine runs cleaner and more efficiently.

 Extending the Generator’s Engine Life & NFPA 110

 Whether your generator is diesel or gaseous fuel-driven, and whether it is run lightly loaded or never loaded at all, most manufacturers agree yearly generator load testing is a must to extend your engine’s life.
 In fact, it is not just a recommendation, it is required by the National Fire Protection Association (NFPA) for buildings and facilities with emergency or standby power supply systems (EPSS).

 NFPA 110* is the set of standards and requirements for acceptance testing of EPSSs in buildings and facilities.
-NFPA 110 monthly load testing requirements include:
+NFPA 110 monthly generator load bank testing requirements include:

 - Test the entire EPSS